Product Spotlight: Psyllium Husk

 What is Psyllium Husk?

-Psyllium husk is a form of soluble fibre made from the plantago ovata plant, a native of India and Pakistan.
-Psyllium comes specifically from the husks of the plant's seeds.
+Psyllium husk is a form of soluble fibre made from the Plantago ovata plant, a native of India and Pakistan.
+Psyllium comes from the husks of the plant's seeds.
 It is also known as Ispaghula or Isabgol.
-Psyllium is used as a dietary supplement and is normally in the form of whole husks, powder and capsules.
+Psyllium is used as a dietary supplement and usually is in the form of whole husks, powder, and capsules.
 It is essentially a natural laxative that is great for digestion and overall health.

 How Does Psyllium Husk work?

 Once ingested, psyllium husk expands and forms a gel-like mass by drawing water from the colon.
-It then promotes easy, healthy elimination by sweeping waste out of the colon more quickly and efficiently.
-One study found psyllium had a greater effect than wheat bran on moisture, total weight and texture of stools.
+It then promotes natural, healthy elimination by sweeping waste out of the colon more quickly and efficiently.
+One study found psyllium had a more significant effect than wheat bran on moisture, total weight, and texture of stools.

-As well as aiding digestive issues, psyllium husk has other health benefits and is great for the whole body:
+As well as aiding digestive issues, psyllium husk has other health benefits and is excellent for the whole body:

 1. May boost satiety and aid weight loss: Psyllium absorbs liquid in your body, so it can give you a feeling of being full.
 A study had 12 healthy participants consume 10.8 grams of psyllium immediately before a meal.
 They experienced significantly delayed stomach emptying from the third hour after the meal and prolonged sensations of satiety after the meal.

 2. Helps control blood sugar: Fibre supplementation has been shown to control glycemic response to a meal and reduce insulin and low sugar levels.
 This is particularly the case with water-soluble fibres like psyllium.